seantywork/seantywork/README.md

     - 0x*:
         directories beginning with `0x` are ones with special meaning, such as:
+            - 0xread:
+                stuff that I read and are not related to linux
-            - 0xdocs:
+            - 0xwrite:
-                documents that are not related to linux
+                stuff that I wrote and are not related to linux
             - 0xetc:
+                somethin else,
-                languages other than C, such as Go, C++, Rust...
+                such as programming languages other than C, such as Go, C++, Rust...
     - data-*:
         directories beginning with `data` are ones NOT PRIMARILY related to io devices. such as: